alphagov/notifications-admin/docs/index.md

 where:

 * `to` is a required string that indicates the recipient's phone number or email address
-* `template` is a required string that indicates the template ID to send
+* `template` is a required string that indicates the template ID to use

     **Note:** To access the template ID from the [GOV.UK Notify](https://www.notifications.service.gov.uk/) web application, go to **Text message templates** or **Email templates** and click on **API info**.

-* `personalisation` is an optional array that specifies the values for the placeholders in your templates
+* `personalisation` is an optional array that specifies the placeholders and values in your templates

     **Note:** You must provide all placeholders set up in your template.
 See [how to create placeholders in a template](#quickstart).